Cheetahs in Ancient Egypt

 Taming and Hunting

-Cheetahs were not only revered but also tamed and trained for hunting purposes in ancient Egypt.
-They were utilized as hunting companions, with depictions showing them being taken to hunting fields in carts or by horseback, hooded and blindfolded, and then released to pursue prey.
+Ancient Egyptians not only revered cheetahs but also tamed and trained them.
+They used them as hunting companions.
+Depictions show the cheetahs being taken to hunting fields in carts or on horseback.
+They were hooded and blindfolded, then released to pursue prey.
+Ancient Egyptians also kept cheetahs as pets.
+This shows their status as a cherished animal within society.

-Watching the Cheetah in Ancient Egypt by joining one of our Egyptologist tour guides is a great opportunity to learn about the ancient Egyptian temples and see the high priest figures in each one as the tour guide points out and explains every detail.
-Enjoy a wonderful Nile Cruise with Egypt Fun Tours by joining one of our Egypt travel packages.
+Discover the history of the cheetah in ancient Egypt with an Egyptologist tour guide.
+Learn about ancient Egyptian temples and see figures of high priests.
+The tour guide points out and explains every detail.
+Enjoy a wonderful Nile Cruise with Egypt Fun Tours by joining one of our travel packages.

 - Egypt and Nile Vacation Tour Package for 7 Days